banner

 According to the American Accounting Association, cost is defined “the foregoing, in monetary terms, incurred or potentially to be incurred in the realization of the objective of management, which may be manufacturing of a product or rendering of a service.”

-Simply put, manufacturing cost is the total expenditure incurred to produce a product or service.
+The less word definition of manufacturing cost is that it’s the total expenditure incurred to produce a product or service.
 It is also called conversion cost, production cost and direct material cost.
-The total cost includes the costs of raw materials, labor, and other expenses like utilities, rent etc.
+The total cost would include the costs of raw materials, labor, and other expenses like utilities, rent etc.

 • The importance of apparel costing